eclecticlogic/pedal-loader/README.md

 #### Vanilla setup

-Create an instance of `Loader` (concrete class `com.eclecticlogic.pedal.loader.impl.LoaderImpl`) and give it a reference to an `EntityManager`.
+For classpath-based loading, create an instance of `Loader` (concrete class `com.eclecticlogic.pedal.loader.impl.LoaderImpl`) and give it a reference to an `EntityManager`.
+For filesystem-based loading, create an instance of `com.eclecticlogic.pedal.loader.impl.FileSystemLoaderImpl` instead of `com.eclecticlogic.pedal.loader.impl.LoaderImpl`.

 #### Spring